Bibi Ayesha

-Bibi Ayesha (بیبی عایشه) is a military leader and the only known female warlord in Afghanistan.
-She controls a force of 50-150 men in the Nahrin district of Baghlan Province.
-Also known as Kaftar (قوماندان کفتر, "The Pigeon"), she operated for at least two decades, fighting against Soviet troops and then the Taliban militia as part of Jamiat-e Islami.
+Bibi Ayesha (بیبی عایشه) is a former military leader who was the only known female warlord in Afghanistan.
+She controlled a force of 500-1000 men in the Nahrin district of Baghlan Province.
+Also known as Commander Kaftar (قوماندان کفتر, "The Hyena"), she operated for at least two decades, fighting against Soviet troops and then the Taliban militia as part of Jamiat-e Islami.
+She continued to operate her militia during the Islamic Republic of Afghanistan.

+Early life

+She was born in Nahrin district of Baghlan Province to a Tajik family.

 She dismissed notions that the roles of women in Afghanistan should exclude military roles, saying "It makes no difference if you are a man or a woman when you have the heart of a fighter."
 However, she does insist that a mahram male relative, accompany her into battle.

 On 18 October 2020, Ayesha came under attack by the Taliban, a day after they claimed that she had defected to them.
+Taliban spokesman Zabiullah Mujahid claimed that the commander had defected to the group, but when media contacted her, she categorically rejected the reports over the telephone.